SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

+To use these helpers, we need to add the TechTalk.SpecFlow.Assist namespace to the project.

 CreateInstance<T>
 ---
 **CreateInstance<T>** is an extension method off of the Table object that will convert the table data to an object.
 For example, if you list data in a table that lists the values of your object like this: